-Legacy systems, especially in a world progressively dominated by the cloud, are becoming a burden, you need to maintain old hardware, buy licenses every time you need to add a new user and there is an enormous amount of difficulty when you want to integrate other business systems.
-While modern technology like a cloud ERP system may sound like a significant investment in terms of time and efforts, it is, in fact, proven to save on average, more than 20% in IT spending.
+In a world that is hurtling towards an increasingly digitized environment, it has become necessary for businesses to constantly keep up with new technology.
+Legacy systems, especially in a world progressively dominated by the Cloud, are becoming a burden, you need to maintain old hardware, buy licenses every time you need to add a new user and there is an enormous amount of difficulty when you want to integrate other business systems.
+According to Gartner, by 2025, more than half of enterprise IT spending in important market segments will move to the cloud. .
+While modern technology like a top cloud ERP software may sound like a significant investment in terms of time and efforts, it is, in fact, proven to save on average, more than 20% in IT spending.

-Why is ROI Calculation necessary?
+Why is ROI Calculation Necessary in ERP System Implementation?

-Most would wonder why it is necessary an to calculate ROI for ERP implementation in the first place.
+Most would wonder why it is necessary to calculate ROI for ERP implementation in the first place.
 Most businesses rely on a rudimentary features vs cost-benefit analysis before deciding on a major investment or implementing a significant change to gauge how the investment will “pay for itself”.
 Such an analysis is fairly simple, it means you delineate the costs on one side and the returns on the other.
 A couple of simple mathematical operations later and you have a rough, approximate idea on the payback period and an internal rate of return.
 While this kind of ROI analysis is helpful, it is far removed from the much more complicated reality: such an analysis only accounts for clear and apparent costs.
 There may be, however, hidden costs that are not listed in the vendor’s proposal or project budget.
 Further, benefits are more than just the monetary returns to the company.
-Benefits such as employee quality of life, impact of employee absenteeism, improved productivity, direct savings, employee turnover, etc. are very difficult to predict.
+Benefits such as employee quality of life, the impact of employee absenteeism, improved productivity, direct savings, employee turnover, etc. are very difficult to predict.
 Similarly, measuring successes is also difficult as there are no baseline measurements available.

 Is upgrading to a Cloud ERP really worth it?

-There are some other visible benefits to the cloud ERP systems.
-ERP on the Cloud allows for one single data repository irrespective of the location so that relevant employees may access it any point in time.
+There are some other visible benefits to the best cloud ERP systems.
+ERP on the Cloud allows for one single data repository irrespective of the location so that relevant employees may access it at any point in time.
 This allows for significantly reduced IT costs.

 Factors affecting ROI in ERP on the Cloud

 There are a couple of key factors that affect the way ROI in enhanced with a cloud ERP system.
-The most obvious is the improved profitability due to the lower upfront cost structures associated with the cloud ERP.
+The most obvious is the improved profitability due to the lower upfront cost structures associated with the Cloud ERP.
 Further, ongoing costs associated with hardware maintenance and related IT staff are also nil.
-Security and availability of Cloud ERP is usually at an extremely high level, since these are usually hosted in robust fault tolerant datacenters with 24×7 monitoring.
+Security and availability of Cloud ERP is usually at an extremely high level, since these are usually hosted in robust fault-tolerant data centers with 24×7 monitoring.

 From a business user perspective, with better inventory management, you may reduce inventory levels.
-ERP allows for an improved invoice accuracy and thus, collection cycles can be decreased by not compromising on the cash flow.
+Best cloud ERP software allows for improved invoice accuracy and thus, collection cycles can be decreased by not compromising on the cash flow.
 The functional architecture is such that it allows you to monitor financial performance through state-of-the-art analytics.
 These help you compare budget-versus-actual situations and allows you to create and implement necessary changes and actions.